programacion-que-es-una-biblioteca

 What is and how to use a library

-A library is a set of already written code, that you keep all together so that you can use and reuse it in your program.
+A library is a set of pre-written code, that you keep all together so you can use and reuse it in your program.

 Imagine that every time you wanted to use a function you had to rewrite it from scratch.
 Well… programming would be a very hard exercise of reinventing the wheel over and over again.

-To avoid this, there are libraries.
-They are simply collections of code snippets that we keep grouped so you can reuse them. (this way you save the time of recreating them).
+To avoid this, libraries exist.
+They are simply collections of code snippets that we save grouped together so you can reuse them. (this way you save the time of creating them again).

 programacion-que-es-una-biblioteca

-A library is where you keep your code
+A library is where you save your code

-Libraries are called that because they are like a “place” where you keep your code snippets, nicely organized, just like you do with books in a library.
+Libraries are called that because they are like a “place” where you keep your code snippets, well organized, just like you do with books in a library.

-Libraries are often called librerías, due to the similarity with “library” in English.
-It’s actually incorrect and there are very radical people about this.
-But don’t worry too much about it, it happens to all of us.
+Libraries are often called “librerías” in Spanish, by similarity with “library” in English.
+Actually, it’s a misnomer and some people are very radical about this.
+But don’t feel too bad about it, it happens to all of us.

-If you prefer, you can think of them as a toolbox where you keep useful codes (whether they are yours or from others).
+If you prefer, you can think of them as a toolbox where you store useful code (whether it’s yours or from other people).
 Then you can open the box, take out the tools you need, and use them whenever you want.

 Libraries can be: